-The Maine State Police, Troop K-Commercial Vehicle Enforcement Unit is currently staffed with (1) Lieutenant; (3) Sergeants; (3) Corporals; (23) Troopers; (5) civilian Motor Carrier Inspectors; (1) civilian Motor Carrier Supervisor; and (1) Troop Secretary.
+The Maine State Police, Troop K-Commercial Vehicle Enforcement Unit is currently staffed with (1) Lieutenant; (3) Sergeants; (3) Corporals; (23) Troopers; (6) civilian Motor Carrier Inspectors; (1) civilian Motor Carrier Supervisor; and (1) Troop Secretary.
 It should be noted that two Trooper retirements are expected in FY20.
-In Maine's fiscal year, Oct 2020 the Troop secretary was eliminated and the position will be upgraded to a contract grant specialist.
-Maine is requesting to fund with the MCSAP the contract grant specialist that will over see the entire MCSAP program in include CMV and IDT grants.
-100% of thier time would be dedicated to support of the MCSAP and its staff.
-This will allow Maine to better allocate and use the MCSAP fundig.
-We currently only fund the (6) civilian Motor Carrier Inspectors to include the supervisor at a rate of 50% through the MCSAP.
-The remainder to the program is funded by the State of Maine.

 The Maine State Police is the sole MCSAP agency in Maine.
 All personnel are tasked with the mission of safety.
-Sworn and nonsworn personnel are responsible for safety inspections and enforcement of the Federal Motor Carrier Safety Regulations.
+Sworn and non-sworn personnel are responsible for safety inspections and enforcement of the Federal Motor Carrier Safety Regulations.
 Sworn members are tasked with size and weight enforcement, and civilian inspectors are tasked with safety audits.